yosrahelal/paladin/architecture/programming_model.md

   - The EVM smart contract is the source of truth of which state is valid
   - Double spend protection is performed with masked data / inclusion proofs
   - A proof is verified on-chain, or notary certificate is recorded on-chain

+We discuss this in more detail in [Ledger Layers](./ledger_layers.md).

+> The off-chain part of a privacy preserving smart contract cannot assume that any transaction will be successful, until it is finalized by the base ledger.

 ### Confidential UTXO models